 Can I list my event in the ARTS FIRST guide?

 Any event taking place on the Harvard campus between April 26-29 can be listed in the ARTS FIRST guide by filling out a publicity application.
 These events will also be posted to the OFA’s online event calendar in April.

 Is there funding available for ARTS FIRST events?

 Some funding is provided for selected Public Art projects in Harvard Yard.
 ARTS FIRST Performance Fair performances are directly given a free venue, publicity, and production support, instead of funding.
-If your event requires additional support, consider applying for a Spring 2017 Term Project Grant.
+If your event requires additional support, consider applying for a Spring 2018 Project Grant.